TRPB/evict/README.md

 evict.users.<name>.rootDir  -   string  - Root folder for your user.
 Default `/users/<name>`
 evict.users.<name>.homeDirName  -   string  - Home directory name, default `home`.
 Will be placed inside $rootDir evict.users.<name>.configDirName  -   string  - Config directory name, default `config`.
-Will be placed inside $rootdir evict.users.<name>.bashLoginRehome  -   boolean- Resets your home directory to
+Will be placed inside $rootdir evict.users.<name>.bashLoginRehome  -   boolean- Sets your HOME directory to `$rootDir/$homeDir` after login if you are using a bash shell on login evict.users.<name>.zshLoginRehome  -   boolean- Sets your HOME directory to `$rootDir/$homeDir` after login if you are using a zsh shell on login

+# GDM/SDDM/Different desktop envrionments are planned but not yet implemented.
 ```

 ## Limitations